 Features and Benefits of Inflight Wifi

 Inflight wifi provides passengers with a convenient way to stay connected while in the air.
 You can check emails, connect to social media, stream movies, and music, or do some online shopping without having to worry about being disconnected from the world.
-Additionally, some airlines offer satellite-based internet access which allows for higher speeds than traditional air-to-ground connections.
+Some airlines offer satellite-based internet access which allows for higher speeds than traditional air-to-ground connections.

 - Internet access for passengers during flight